Solana

 Architecture tier Local desktop (Tier A) Hosted web/TG (Tier B)

-Strategy type Systematic MEV (atomic arb, liquidations) Sniping + automated exits
+Strategy type Systematic MEV + filtered sniping (atomic arb, liquidations, new-launch snipes) Sniping + automated exits

 Latency profile Sub-second decision loop, local signer Web-app latency, fast exit logic